Goop's 2020 Mother’s Day Gift Guide Is $80,000+ of Pure Extravagance

 Not to say every product is going to put a dent in the wallet.
 There are plenty of gifts that are worth every penny, whether it's for a mom that loves to cook or for a true yogi.
 To see for yourself, check out just a few of the ideas below!

-The G. Tox Ultimate Dry Brush may be the most affordable item on the list, but don't underestimate its ability to get the job done.
-This goop product scrapes away any and all dry skin, leaving the body as smooth as can be.
+Most Affordable Item: The G. Tox Ultimate Dry Brush may be the most affordable item on the list, but don't underestimate its ability to get the job done.
+This Goop product scrapes away any and all dry skin, leaving the body as smooth as can be.

-In times like these, it wouldn't hurt to buy mom a "Distant Energy" Healing Session.
-The team at goop recommends the services of healer Caitlin Marino, who offers a variety of therapy sessions involving energy or reiki starting from $150.
+Most Goop-ified Item: In times like these, it wouldn't hurt to buy mom a "Distant Energy" Healing Session.
+The team at oop recommends the services of healer Caitlin Marino, who offers a variety of therapy sessions involving energy or reiki starting from $150.
 If she's more into astrology, there's also an astrological chart reading from Heidi Rose.

 Owen Kolasinski / BFA.com